 - Federal support for career and technical education (CTE) has already been cut by over $100 million since 2010.
 [Speaker Boehner] we can't cut our way to a 21st century workforce.
 Increase Perkins CTE funding and help to make building our investment in CTE a top priority for Congress!

 - [Senator Reid] career and technical education (CTE) is vital to educating our nation's current and future workforce.
 Cuts in Perkins CTE funding hurt high schools, tech centers, community colleges, employers and millions of CTE students nationwide.
 It is time for Congress to build our investment in CTE!

 Back to top

 Town Hall Meetings

 - Do your homework.
 Your time to speak is very limited, so prepare in advance on the topic you want to discuss.
 For more information on current CTE policy issues, you can check out our CTE Policy Watch blog or the CTE Action Center.

 - Be precise and direct.
 When it is your turn to speak, step to the microphone and state your name and hometown.
 Then ask your question or state your position clearly.
 When asking a question, try to be as specific as possible.
-For example: “Federal funding to support career and technical education has been reduced by over $100 million since 2010.
+For example: “Federal funding to support career and technical education has been flat or in decline for years.
 What do you plan to do to help increase resources for education and workforce training programs in our community?”

 - Be polite and follow up.
 Even if the Member of Congress does not support your position, thank them for their time and follow up with a staff member after the meeting.
 A town hall meeting can be a good first step in building a relationship with your legislator.

 Back to top